 So, controlling the costs of your investments is just as important as the returns that those investments generate.
 We recommend that you read this book on improving portfolio performance for anyone who has $5 million to $500 million in investible assets.

-Can I trust a financial advisor?
+2. Can I trust a financial advisor?

 It is natural to have the question of “Can I trust a financial advisor?” in your mind.
 After all, money matters are very personal.
 Therefore, if you are going to allow a professional financial advisor to manage the important decisions related to your hard-earned money, then one key ingredient is essential – trust.
 The top financial advisors should be trustworthy.

 Once that understanding is established, financial advisors are then expected to demonstrate their ability to offer advice that allows the client to reach those goals.
 In other words, the advice has to fit the requirements of the client.